electric-eloquence/fepper-npm/excludes/profiles/main/extend/README.md

   * `global.conf.ui.pathsRelative` stores relative versions of the values in `global.conf.ui.paths`.
   * This will still probably require `options.cwd` in the second parameter.

+### Fepper Utils

+Common utilty functions for custom extensions are available from the
+<a href="https://www.npmjs.com/package/fepper-utils" target="_blank">Fepper Utils</a>
+NPM.
+Its API documentation can be viewed by following the link.